Alex-95210/ydays_crypto/block_chain_api/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to run the API.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages that you will need to run the API.

 ```bash
 pip install uvicorn